APAD2024/APAD-Asset-Data/Asset Data/Coal Plants/coal-plants.md

-# Coal Plant Dataset
+# Coal Plant (IGP Region) Dataset

 ## Description

-The Coal Plant dataset is a comprehensive collection of data detailing various aspects of coal power plants for Indian Gangetic Plain (IGP) and some of the African countries.
+The Coal Plant dataset is a comprehensive collection of data detailing various aspects of coal power plants for the Indo-Gangetic Plain (IGP) and select African countries.
 This dataset includes information on plant locations, capacities, emissions, operational status, and other relevant attributes.
 The primary goal of this dataset is to enable the monitoring and analysis of air pollution and its impact on the environment and public health.

 ## Dataset Contents